liebscher/al-folio/_posts/2020-10-17-evaluating-neural-toxic-degeneration.md

 3. Choice of Pretraining Data

     The authors also call for a dramatic introspection of the training data with which LMs learn on.
-Some issues arise when relying on huge swathes of data with no filtering e.g., Reddit is known to have a biased user-base.
+Some issues arise when relying on huge swathes of data with very little filtering e.g., Reddit is known to have a biased user-base.
 This should call to question: "who decides whose voices are going to be learned by the language model."
 One appealing recommendation is to make the pretraining process more human-centered, including through participatory design.

     The authors lastly caution that curating pretraining data without deep thought might have unintended side-effects, such as filtering out benign text from African American authors/users.
 They suggest engaging with the end-user during this phase.

 ## Take-aways

 It's a compelling and mostly uncontroversial article, which clearly highlights shortcomings currently in NLP.
 I think too little is said about the impact on industry (companies are currently trying to solve this problem), and society as a whole.
 In fact, regarding the latter, I think more could have been said about the practical implications of LM degeneration on the spreading of misinformation.
-In sum though, the authors created a valuable dataset for future reesarch, and exposed a lower bound on toxicity degeneracy in LMs.
+In sum though, the authors created a valuable dataset for future research, and exposed a lower bound on toxicity degeneracy in LMs.

 I'm also a little unsatisfied by the authors' operationalization of toxicity.
 While I understand their desire to create a large dataset for other researchers to train on, I'm not sure the Perspective API should be considered the end of the conversation.
 Undoubtedly, it will produce false positives and false negatives (which the authors briefly mentioned), which should lead us to question if their assessments are answering the right questions.
 If their ground truth is not what a human would believe, then this could easily disrupt their main claims.

 Lastly, on the topic of what humans would believe: some people find some things offensive, others don't.
 Are the authors (or by proxy, Perspective) justified in claiming what is toxic and what is not?
-More philosophically, can someone claim what is right or wrong for someone else?
+More philosophically, can someone speak for someone else on what is right or wrong?